nrfconnect/sdk-nrf/samples/openthread/coap_server/README.rst

 See :ref:`cmake_options` for instructions on how to add this option.
 For more information about using configuration overlay files, see :ref:`zephyr:important-build-vars` in the Zephyr documentation.

-The following configuration files are available:

-* :file:`overlay-logging.conf` - Enables logging using RTT.
+:file:`overlay-logging.conf` is a configuration file that enables logging using RTT.
 For additional options, refer to :ref:`RTT logging <ug_logging_backends_rtt>`.

 FEM support
 ===========